sonnerberg/website/content/guide/kom-igang-med-sql-i-mysql/250_union.md

     lon
 FROM
 (
+	SELECT
+		*,
-	SELECT *, 'src' AS 'kalla' FROM larare
+		'after' AS origin FROM larare
 	UNION
+	SELECT
+		*,
-	SELECT *, 'pre' AS 'kalla' FROM larare_pre
+		'before' AS origin FROM larare_pre
+	ORDER BY akronym
-) AS l
+) AS lon
 WHERE
 	akronym IN ('ala', 'dum')
-ORDER BY akronym, l.kalla
+ORDER BY akronym, origin
 ;
 ```